-If you graduated high school the year within 12 months of attending college—you must live on campus.
+If you graduated high school within 12 months of attending college—you must live on campus.

-If you will be under the age of 20 (by Sept 1 for fall; Jan.
-1 for spring) with less than 30 college credits—you must live on campus.
+If you will be under the age of 20 (by September 1 for fall and January 1 for spring) with less than 30 college credits—you must live on campus.

 There are only a select few reasons in which exemptions can be submitted.